jlangner15/parenthesisCheck/README.md

 ## Three Flaskateers:
 This is our first hackathon individually and as a group!
 The three of us have different education backgrounds and come from different countries.
-The three of us have similar tech experience however but none of us have used Flask.
+We all have similar tech experience however but none of us have used Flask before.

 ## Setting Up The Database Connection